Alec Mazo: Career

 Mazo appeared in the 1998 movie Dance With Me.
 Mazo turned professional shortly before producers of Dancing with the Stars began their search for dancers to star on the show.

 Mazo won the first season of Dancing with the Stars with his partner, Kelly Monaco.

 Mazo returned to the ballroom on March 19 for Season 4, this time partnered with former supermodel Paulina Porizkova, but were the first couple eliminated.
-Despite being eliminated first, Paulina along with Shandi Finnessey (Who was eliminated the very next week).
-Both hold a higher average than a few celebrities who lasted longer than them.

 Mazo appeared on the fifth season of Dancing with the Stars.
-Mazo and his partner, supermodel Josie Maran, were eliminated on September 26, 2007, after the first week of competition, making it the second time in a row he was eliminated first.
+Mazo and his partner, supermodel Josie Maran, were eliminated on September 26, 2007, after the first week of competition.

 Mazo competed for the title with partner, Grammy Award-winning singer, Toni Braxton in Season 7 of Dancing with the Stars.
 After six dances, Braxton and Mazo became the fifth couple to be eliminated from the season.

 In Season 9, Mazo was paired with Olympic swimmer, Natalie Coughlin.
-They were the fifth couple to be eliminated despite relatively good scores and received a standing ovation from the crowd and judges.
+They were the fifth couple to be eliminated.